 Once you arrive in Estes, you should plan on avoiding exertion for the first day or so.
 You should also wait until later in your trip to drive over Trail Ridge Road in Rocky Mountain National Park (which has a high point of 12,183 ft [3700 m]), or to climb any mountain peaks.

-And, you should drink lots and lots and lots and lots and lots of WATER!
+And, most importantly, you should drink lots and lots and lots and lots and lots of WATER!
+Drink water until you can drink no more!
+That alone can prevent altitude sickness.

 Who Can Get It